 Liipers are evaluated on six criteria.
 Based on the number of points, they rank a salary level given a formula (some criteria are weighted more and some are caped).
 The salary criteria we use are: education, work experience, expertise, teamplayer/motivator, communication and responsibility/entrepreneurship.
 While some ”hard facts” like the highest diploma are easy to map to point values, soft criteria are more difficult to evaluate.

-That’s why peer evaluation is very important: Once a year, Liipers select five colleagues to evaluate their salaries.
+That’s why peer evaluation is very important in a self-organized company: Once a year, Liipers select five colleagues to evaluate their salaries.
 Those colleagues decide (and explain), if the current evaluation should be kept or put on a higher/lower level, for each criteria.
 At the so-called yearly salary conference, salary points and salaries are re-evaluated.
 Decisions on salary adaptations are taken during that conference.
 The role Salary Determiner takes the peer evaluation results and a annually company-wide feedback survey into account, discusses them and makes sure equality across the whole company.

 Additionally, we apply always the four-eyes principle when salaries are set or changed.
 And of course, the Salary Determiner role is multi-filled with Liipers of various locations and with different professional profiles.